 Combining aurora-chasing with other bucket list winter activities like dog sledding, staying in a glass igloo, and tasting Arctic flavors will make for the adventure of a lifetime under the magical dancing skies.

-When to Go: Best Time of Year to See the Northern Lights
+Best Time to See the Northern Lights: When to Go

 The northern lights are typically visible from late August/early September to early/mid-April in areas near the Arctic Circle like Alaska, Iceland, Northern Canada, and Scandinavia.
 This period from fall to spring is known as the “Aurora Season” because the nights are dark enough to see the lights.